 I’ve experienced all kinds of strange detox reactions so far and who knows, maybe there’s more to come still!
 Among what I got: a swollen lymph node on one side of my neck, super sensitive bleeding gums (to the point where they would bleed every time I brushed my teeth), a bout of intense acne across my forehead, a red blotch in one eye.
 By the way, how do I know these were detox reactions and not a sign of a real problem?
 Because they all cleared up within a week or two and now I feel even better than before.
 Interesting enough, most of the reactions I had showed up on only one side of my body.

 I will say it hasn’t been the easiest going at this diet alone without the guidance of a health practitioner or coach; I’ve had no one to ask about bizarro things coming up, no one to cross-check with to see whether my symptoms are normal or not.
 When my red eye lasted for over a week with no signs of clearing up, I had many people urging me to see a doctor.
 And I almost went too… but then I asked myself what was I hoping to gain by visiting a doctor anyway?
 They would either tell me I’m fine, tell me they’re not sure what’s going on, or (most likely) they would give me some sort of antibiotic medication to take which I knew I wouldn’t use.
 My intuition was strongly telling me that my eye was simply detoxing and I needed to let it run its course.
-Still, I was fed up with the constant redness so I finally buckled down and did an energetic healing process – and it cleared up within 24 hours!!
+Still, I was fed up with the constant redness so I finally buckled down and did an energetic healing process – and the bulk of it cleared up within 24 hours!!
 THIS is why I love energy work – it cuts right through it all and delivers results FAST.
 At the end of the day, everything is energy and if we know how to work with it, we CAN clear it. (**mental note to self: put in the time to do more energy work on self!**)

 3).
 Flow and freedom over force